 “It’s Michelle Bradshaw, seven years old.
 Preacher Oscar Bradshaw’s little girl.”

-“This makes what, three children in two weeks?
+“This makes what, three girls in two weeks?
 All slashed, organs stack beside the bodies.”
-Richards took a deep drag of his cigarette.
+Richards took a long drag of his cigarette.
 “She suffered.”

 “It’s just terrible.
 These killings are senseless.
-And in a God fearing county like this one.
-It makes you wonder why such evil exists.”
+And in a God-fearing County like this one.
+It makes you wonder how such evil can exists.”

 “Did you notify the family?”

 “Mitchell is there as we speak.
-As much as I hate to have seen this, I am sure as damn don’t want to be the one to tell parents that their child was murdered.
+As much as I hate to have seen this, I am sure don’t want to be the one to tell the parents that their child was murdered.
 Especially a man who preaches the gospel.
 I mean, I go to his church for fuck’s sake.
-This will kill the man.”
+This will destroy the man.”

 “None whatsoever.
 We’re expanding the search area and questioning those who live around the scene, but it’s just like the others.
 There’s nothing to go on, no lead.”

-Richards stared at Michelle, unable to fathom the terror the child felt.
-The pain.
-He wondered how many more there would be before the person is caught.
+Richards stared at Michelle, unable to fathom the terror the child must’ve felt.
+The agony.
+He wondered how many more there’d be before they had a solid lead, let alone a suspect.
 Police work can only take a case like this so far.
-He knew this.
 What he needed was beyond the confines of what was legal.

 “Fuck this.
-It’s time we call a council meeting.
-Meet me at Bucky’s in a couple hours.
+It’s time we called a council meeting.
+Meet me at Bucky’s in a couple of hours.
 Get on the phone and call our people up.”
 He tossed his cigarette on the ground.
 “We need to stop this immediately.”

 Bucky’s Tavern was a small watering hole in town, ran by Bucky Lewis.
 It was the home of many drunks, soul drained husks plopped on barstools abusing their livers.
 It was a seedy joint with its regulars, but today it would serve a different purpose.
 The sign read closed, but inside were eleven men and women from the town, all sitting in chairs waiting for the meeting to begin.

 Richards had a beer in his hands.
-Fuck it he thought, after the day he had?
-Finding the Bradshaw girl had rattled him to his core, and he had to wonder if he’d ever shake the shock of what he had seen over the last few weeks.
+Fuck it, he thought, after the day he had?
+Finding the Bradshaw girl had rattled him to his core, and he had to wonder if he’d ever shake the shock of what he had seen.
 “Dear god” he prayed in his head, “Don’t make me live this every day.”

 Oscar Bradshaw, father of the latest victim, was a member of the council, and when he heard that there would be a meeting held regarding the death of his little Michelle, he made damn sure to show up before anyone else.
 Oscar had an opinion on who the killer was.
-He knew who it was and he would convince these men and women of this.
+He knew who it was, and he set out to convince these men and women just who the killer was.